Haseebae/Flo/README.md

 This Chatbot is Created using a RASA, a machine learning Framework.

-TO INSTALL RASA FOLLOW THE STEPS LISTED IN THE FORUM: https://rasa.com/docs/rasa/installation/
+TO INSTALL RASA FOLLOW THE STEPS LISTED HERE: https://rasa.com/docs/rasa/installation/
   - This project is created using RASA v3.1
   - Please install the required dependencies if you wish to use this project.